What is LGPD, the Brazilian General Data Protection Law?

 Person or company that is responsible for processing the personal data on behalf of the controller.

-4. Person in charge
+4. Person in charge or DPO (Data Protection Officer)

 Person appointed by the controller and operator to act as a communication channel between the controller, the data owner and the ANPD.